Twocoolguy/Dragons/README.md

 - Fixed a bug when you were max level you could not get to the next boss/boss3 even if you won.
 - Fixed a bug where sometimes you would get exp when you lost to a boss/boss3 when you shouldn't.
 - Fixed a bug when you leveled up more than 2 times in a single fight it would not tell you how many levels you gained.
-- Fixed a grammar issue saying that was "Your dragon leveled up {times} times and is now level {level}!" to "Your dragon leveled up {times} times and is now level {level}!".
+- Fixed a grammar issue saying that was "Your dragon level up {times} times and is now level {level}!" to "Your dragon leveled up {times} times and is now level {level}!".
 - Added some functions for future updates.
 - Removed some unused functions/comments from the GUI class.
 - Removed unused comment in fight.py